theupdateframework/taps/tap12.md

   memory.

 # Copyright
-This documena has been placed in the public domain.
+This document has been placed in the public domain.